Getting Around in Oslo

 Driving in Oslo

-Expats can drive in Norway with their home country licence for up to a year before they will need to exchange it for a Norwegian licence.
+Expats can drive in Norway with their home country licence, but may eventually be required to exchange it for a Norwegian licence.
 When driving in Oslo, expats should always give way to trams and pedestrians.
-Traffic is likely to be calm, as most Norwegians are law abiding and very conscious of Norway's strict traffic laws.
-Nevertheless, Oslo is an old city with narrow streets and its network of one-way streets may be confusing for newcomers.
+Traffic is likely to be calm, as most Norwegians are law-abiding and very conscious of Norway's strict traffic laws.
+Nevertheless, Oslo is an old city with narrow roads and its network of one-way streets may be confusing for newcomers.
 The high price of petrol and the decent public transport mean that having a car in Oslo is not strictly necessary.